 1 – You Can Get Your Caffeine Absorption in 1 Hour or Less (Mostly).

-On average it takes 40 minutes for 99% of the caffeine in your morning cup of coffee (or pre-work out if you happened to be an exceptionally motivated individual) to kick in.1
+Does caffeine actually give you energy?
+On average it takes 40 minutes for 99% of the caffeine in your morning cup of coffee (or pre-workout if you happened to be an exceptionally motivated individual) to kick in.

 When it comes to receiving your dose of caffeine quickly and effectively, it seems that liquids may be the best delivery method.
-Research has shown that beverages like coffee, energy drinks, and pre-work outs can deliver caffeine in half the time of more substantial delivery options like gums and capsules.
-That being acknowledged, if you’re looking for a sustained caffeine release, capsulated caffeine may be worth considering.
+When it comes to caffeine’s pre-workout benefits, research has shown that beverages like coffee and energy drinks can deliver caffeine in half the time of more substantial delivery options like gums and capsules.
+That being acknowledged, if you’re looking for a sustainedcaffeine release to get the most out of your caffeine pre-workout benefits, encapsulated caffeine may be worth considering.
 Studies have shown that it can take anywhere from 84-120 minutes for the blood saturation level to reach 90%.2

 2 - Caffeine May Help You Finish that Extra Set at the Gym.

 As it turns out, caffeine is good for more than just an energy boost.
-Thanks to its ability to mimic adenosine, a key player in our sleep-wake cycles, caffeine has the ability to temporarily alleviate feelings of drowsiness by blocking the adenosine receptors in the brain.
+Here’s a great caffeine health fact: Thanks to its ability to mimic adenosine, a key player in our sleep-wake cycles, caffeine has the ability to temporarily alleviate feelings of drowsiness by blocking the adenosine receptors in the brain.

-When there’s no receptor for them to sit in, the adenosine molecules remain in the blood stream, which then causes our adrenal glands to release extra adrenaline – providing an additional boost of short-term energy.
+When there’s no receptor for them to attach to, the adenosine molecules remain in the blood stream, which then causes our adrenal glands to release extra adrenaline – providing an additional boost of short-term energy.

 A word of caution: Excessive caffeine consumption can lead to excessive adrenal function, which in turn, can lead to medical complications.
 Like everything, caffeine is best consumed in moderation.